Legal writing: Plain language movement

 The Plain Language Movement in legal writing involves an effort to avoid complex language and terminology in legal documents, to make legal writing more understandable and accessible.
 One of the goals of the movement is to reduce reliance on terms of art, words that have a specific meaning within the context of the law, but that may carry a different meaning in other contexts.

 Legalese

 Legalese is an English term first used in 1914 for "legal writing that is very difficult for laymen to read and understand, the implication being that this abstruseness is deliberate for excluding the legally untrained and to justify high fees."
 Legalese, as a term, has been adopted in other languages.
 Legalese is characterized by long sentences, many modifying clauses, complex vocabulary, high abstraction, and insensitivity to the layman's need to understand the document's gist.
 Legalese arises most commonly in legal drafting, yet appears in both types of legal analysis.

-Some important points in the debate of "legalese" v. "plain language" as the continued standard for legal writing include: